 The tides in the Bay of Fundy are famous for being the highest in the world – more than 50 feet in some locations.
 There are multiple places to witness this gradual, but intense shift while touring Atlantic Canada.
-However, walking on the ocean floor at Hopewell Rocks, and then returning to see that same area covered in so much water, is certainly one of the most memorable options.
+However, walking on the ocean floor at Hopewell Rocks, and then returning to see that same area covered in so much water, is certainly one of the best places to visit in New Brunswick Canada.
+It’s a memory we’ll never forget!

 We ended up finding a spot at the trailhead to Dickson Falls and enjoyed a nice hike instead – definitely try this short trail if you visit.
 But, we still wanted to experience the immensity of the tides at the Bay of Fundy.
 And luckily, our research led us to Hopewell Rocks.